 If You Invest $2,000 per Month

 Could you imagine being a millionaire in 18 years?
 If you can manage to save $2,000 a month, that's what could happen.
-If you have a newborn today, you could save $1 million before that child graduates from high school.
+If you have a newborn today, you could amass $1 million before that child graduates from high school.

 Many companies offer a 401(k) retirement plan that includes matching contributions up to a certain percentage of the amount you contribute.
-For instance, if you contribute 4% of your income and your employer has a 4% match, your savings rate is effectively 8%.
+For instance, if you contribute 4% of your income, and your employer has a 4% match, your savings rate is effectively 8%.
 For someone who earns $800 per week, that comes out to more than $250 in savings per month.
-Take advantage of this free money to double your savings rate and reach your goal of being a millionaire even faster.
+Take advantage of this free money to double your savings rate and reach your goal of being a millionaire even sooner.

-The important thing to remember is saving and investing is an important goal for everyone.
-No matter how much extra money you have at the end of the month, there's no excuse not to save for your future.
+The important thing to remember is that saving and investing are important goals for everyone.
+No matter how much money you have at the end of the month, there's no excuse not to save for your future.
 If you want to be a millionaire, take responsibility for your financial future by saving money each month, and your goal will become a reality.